The Sovereignty Rant

 Sovereignty drags a lot of flag-waving baggage behind it.
 The engineering version of the word is much smaller and far less self-important.
 It has nothing to do with patriotism or “buy local to feel good.”
 It’s about whether a critical dependency can be yanked by someone who isn’t in the room and was never going to ask first.

 At the top is the app and SaaS layer, the Microsoft 365s and Workspaces everyone swears they could migrate off any time now.
-Below that, is the freshly arrived AI model layer and it’s APIs.
+Below that is the freshly arrived AI model layer and its APIs.
 Under that, cloud and compute, where most of Europe’s spend cheerfully flows to about three American companies.
 Below that, chips, governed by export rules that change with the mood.
 And at the bottom, connectivity, the satellites and subsea cables nobody thinks about until a Russian fishing trawler drags an anchor across the bottom of the ocean.

 The EU’s shiny new cloud-and-AI law comes with four whole tiers of “sovereignty assurance,” which is about three more tiers than anyone actually wanted.
 Only the top tier actually keeps non-EU providers out.
 Everything below it lets the usual hyperscalers waltz in, provided their home country counts as “aligned enough,” a phrase doing an Olympic amount of deadlifting in this context.
 Some of the “sovereign” contracts already going out are landing with joint ventures that politely include the exact foreign giants the whole exercise was meant to reduce dependence on.
-And for the all-time cautionary tale, there’s Gaia-X. A 2019 push for a sovereign European cloud.
-Spectacular volume of diagrams, working groups, and press releases.
-Almost nothing in production.
-Not for lack of engineering talent, but because the setup was voluntary, fragmented, and quietly steered by the very incumbents it was supposed to dethrone.
-Turns out asking the wolves to help design the chicken coop fence has a predictable result.

 US closed frontier models are the most capable.
 The catch is the switch lives in someone else’s hand, possibly someone who tweets or uses too much orange tan spray.
 Chinese open-weight models like Qwen and Kimi are cheap to the point of being almost suspicious, auditable, and happy to run locally.
 The catch is the censorship, the narrative baggage, and a brand new dependency to replace the old one.
 Building European models, Mistral and the various public-sector efforts, gives genuine control.
 The catch is it’s slower and costs real money, two things committees love.